Larnach Castle: Reputation as haunted house

 Larnach Castle has a reputation as one of New Zealand's most haunted buildings, with accounts of sightings of the ghost of a bearded Victorian gentleman (presumably Larnach himself), unexplained smells of cigar smoke and port in unoccupied rooms, and visitors and workers at the castle feeling as if they have been suddenly pushed in the back.
 These tales have drawn paranormal investigators from both New Zealand and overseas, with the location appearing on various "ghost hunter" television programmes from both New Zealand and the United States.

 Modern history

 Restoration

 Throughout the twentieth century Larnach Castle went through constant changes of ownership and usage.
 The building fell into disrepair, and in 1967 was bought by Barry and Margaret Barker.
 Norcombe Barker became Larnach Castle Executive Director in 1990.
 Significant restoration work has since been carried out by the Barker family, along with retrieval of original furniture to refurnish the house.
 The gardens were not an original feature of William Larnach's home, and have been awarded "Garden of International Significance" status by the New Zealand Gardens Trust.
 Funded by its tourism operation, upkeep of the building is a continuous operation—in 2015 the music room underwent a $100,000 refurbishment.

+In 2013, a direct descendant of William Larnach proposed to her spouse at the Castle.